apranger/degenerates/README.md

 ### Roster Changes
   - There is no fine for being over the salary cap during the season
   - Roster changes prior to the soft deadline are free
-  - Roster changes after the soft deadline incur a fine
+  - Roster changes after the soft deadline incur a fine as a cap hit
-    - Fine of 10% of the player's salary after their raise is applied
+    - Fine is 10% of the player's salary after their raise is applied, per day after the soft deadline
     - Fine is rounded up to the nearest dollar, minimum fine is $1
   - Roster changes are not allowed between the hard deadline and the free agent draft
   - Players acquire in the rookie draft cannot be dropped prior to the completion of the free agent draft